openformatproj/multirotor/README.md

 ## Advantages

-The advantages of this approach are well known:
+The advantages of the component-based approach are well known:

 1. **Modularity**: Simplifies system design by breaking it into smaller, reusable components.
 2. **Flexibility**: Allows easy modification or replacement of individual components without affecting the entire system.